 Typically I make my perfect vegan pancakes but more recently I have been loving these vegan banana pancakes.
 Sweetened and flavored with bananas, these are the perfect pancake to wake up to.

-I like this vegan banana pancake recipe because it:
+This banana pancake recipe is great because it:

 - doesn’t have any strange egg replacers.
 Just relies on the binding powers of bananas!